Quick Tip: Ziplock bag map cover

 Twenty years later, I still use this technique for maps I print out with CalTopo.

-Instead of highlighting my route with a marker, I can trace the route electronically on the map itself.
-And make other notations as needed.
+Instead of highlighting my route with a marker, I can trace it electronically on the map and add other notations as needed.

 Similar to what I did in 1996.

 Except my maps are now in color.
-And the writing on the maps are much neater than my chicken scratch the caused the nuns at my old Catholic school some agita.
+And the writing on them is much neater than my chicken scratch, which caused some agita among the nuns at my old Catholic school.

-But the paper maps still go in a Ziplock bag.
+But the paper maps still go in a Ziploc bag.

-Oh, commercial recreational maps are highly water resistant, fold up nicely, are a bit (?!) more updated than old quads in many cases.
-The types of maps have newer roads, trails and so on.
+Oh, commercial recreational maps are highly water-resistant, fold up nicely, and are a bit more updated (!?!) than old quads in many cases.
+These maps show newer roads, trails, and so on.
 And they make wonderful overview maps even for trips with off-trail travel planned.

-But they do not have the level of detail I need many times for off-trail areas.
-And commercial recreational hiking maps, the popular NatGeo Trails Illustrated maps being the obvious example, do not cover more obscure areas.
+But they often don’t have the level of detail I need for off-trail areas.
+And commercial recreational hiking maps, with the popular NatGeo Trails Illustrated maps being the obvious example, don’t cover many more obscure areas.

 Different types of maps.
-Different types of purposes.
+Different purposes.
 Yes, those are the old-school Wolf guides.

 Going off-trail and/or into a more obscure area?
 Print out those maps.
-And protect them with a simple Ziplock bag.
-There are other commercial options for map covers.
-But I’ve hiked a fair amount and never felt the need for anything different for what it is worth. ( Or maybe I am just frugal… )
+And protect them with a simple Ziploc bag.
+There are other commercial options for map covers, but I’ve hiked a fair amount and never felt the need for anything different, for what it’s worth.
+(Or maybe I am just frugal…)

-As a side note, while electronics in the backcountry are popular, maps aren’t going away.
-How we use them and procure them?
+As a side note, while electronics in the backcountry are increasingly popular, maps aren’t going away.
+How do we use and procure them?
 Well, that’s an article for another day…

 Subscribe